sl8rw/CS581_MonoGame_Addons/README.md

   - https://github.com/MonoGame/MonoGame/issues/6633
   - https://github.com/MonoGame/MonoGame/issues/6603

+# MonoGame How To Test Locally

+- Make a MG project using the MG templates you can download with MG installed from [here](http://www.monogame.net/downloads/)
+- Delete the MG assembly reference
+- Right click your solution project and add existing project.
+Find the csproj file in the MonoGame.Framework directory
+- Add an assembly reference to this too
+- Build as usual (this will use your local monogame edits so you can step into)

 # MonoGame (Original Readme)

 One framework for creating powerful cross-platform games.
 The spiritual successor to XNA with thousands of titles shipped across desktop, mobile, and console platforms.
 [MonoGame](http://www.monogame.net/) is a fully managed .NET open source game framework without any black boxes.
 Create, develop and distribute your games your way.